-Water quality: In 2004 the overwhelming majority, more than three-quarters, of untreated industrial wastewater in Turkey was generated by coastal industries and was discharged directly into the sea.
-On the other hand, in the same year, about half of treated industrial wastewater flows into rivers.
-Overall, in 2004, only about one-third of industrial wastewater was treated.18
+Water quality.
+The overwhelming majority, more than three-quarters, of untreated industrial wastewater in Turkey is generated by coastal industries and is discharged directly into the sea.
+On the other hand, about half of treated industrial wastewater flows into rivers.
+Overall, only about one-third of industrial wastewater is treated.

-The next table analyses industrial wastewater discharge in 2004.
+The next table analyses industrial wastewater discharge.
 Let us compare only those industrial sectors which pollute waters with organic materials.
-By looking at the absolute amount of untreated wastewater (column A), one finds that food, chemical and textile industries, in decreasing order, are the most polluting.
-On the other hand by regarding the indicator "proportion of untreated wastewater within total wastewater discharged", (column D) one finds that in 2004 furniture, tobacco, rubber-plastic and wood industries had most to do in order to improve their waste water treatment statistics.
+By looking at the absolute amount of untreated wastewater (column A), one finds that food, chemical and textile industries, in decreasing order, are the most polluting ones..
+On the other hand by regarding the indicator "proportion of untreated wastewater within total wastewater discharged", (column D) one finds that furniture, tobacco, rubber-plastic and wood industries have most to do to improve their water treatment statistics.

-16 Source: Environmental Statistics Compendium of Turkey, II.
+&lt;sup>12 Source: Environmental Statistics Compendium of Turkey, II.
 Published by Turkstat - Turkish Statistical Institute, May 2006.

-17 n.e.c. = Not Elsewhere Classified.
+&lt;sup>13 n.e.c. = Not Elsewhere Classified.

-18 "Environmental Statistics Compendium of Turkey, II."
-Published by Turkstat - Turkish Statistical Institute, May 2006.
+&lt;sup>14 "Environmental Statistics Compendium of Turkey, II."Published by Turkstat - Turkish Statistical Institute, May 2006.